King Edward VIII Falls

 This waterfall forms a single, vertical plunge over the Precambrian quartzite and conglomerate cliff.
-The force of the water has eroded sturdy rocks and has formed an amphitheatre which is covered with pristine rainforest.
+The force of the water has eroded sturdy rocks and has formed an amphitheater that is covered with pristine rainforest.

-One of first white people to see this falls most likely was American enthomologist Paul A. Zahl who saw the falls from airplane in 1935, although it is possible that it was seen by Geological Survey of Semang in 1927.
-The base of these falls was reached by a geologist H. Bracewell in 1936 who proposed to name these falls after King Edward VIII.
+One of the first white people to see these falls most likely was American entomologist Paul A. Zahl who saw the falls from an airplane in 1935, although it is possible that it was seen by the Geological Survey of Semang in 1927.
+The base of these falls was reached by geologist H. Bracewell in 1936 who proposed to name these falls after King Edward VIII.
 King "graciously consented" to this (1).

-This waterfall is very rarely visited up to this day – seems, there are no present day images of this amazing waterfall in Internet.
+This waterfall is very rarely visited up to this day – seems, there are no present-day images of this amazing waterfall on the Internet.

 - New Fall on the Semang River in British Guiana.
 The Geographical Journal, Vol. 88., No 3 (Sep., 1936).
 Accessed on 25 March 2012

 - World Waterfall Database, King Edward VIII Falls Accessed on 25 March 2012.

 King Edward VIII Falls are included in the following articles:

 In future Guyana may bring many positive surprises – this country is little explored and may hide unique natural monuments unknown to the people.
 For the most part, Guyana consists of unspoiled nature – extensive expanses of tropical forests, savannah, and mountains.

 There is little doubt – South America is one of the most spectacular… maybe the most spectacular continent of the world.

 There is located the second-highest mountain chain in the world, the largest rainforest, the tallest volcanoes, and the tallest and largest waterfalls.
 The highest biological diversity in the world is reached somewhere near the eastern ranges of the Andes in Ecuador, Peru, or Colombia.